Skip to content

 Common mistakes to avoid

-- Using simplified formulas at extreme temperatures — some approximations break down below -20°C or above 50°C. Use the full Buck equation for precision
+• Using simplified formulas at extreme temperatures — the Magnus-Tetens approximation becomes less reliable below -20°C or above 50°C. Use specialized formulations (Wexler-Hyland or IAPWS) for extreme ranges

 Frequently asked questions